GitSkilled/About-GitSkilled/partners-education.md

-# Education: Share curriculum & advise on future topics
+# Education: Share curriculum & advise on future topics 🧠

-**Partner with Us to Help Scale GitHub All In's Skilling Initiatives**
+**Partner with Us to Help Scale GitHub All In's Skilling Initiatives** GitSkilled is committed to working with skilling organizations to build strong, local communities that empower learners by providing tailored support and resources to help them thrive in open source.
+Here are some of the benefits your community of learners will gain through your partnership with GitSkilled via our GitSkilled Developer Pack.

-The **GitHub All In** program is committed to engaging **1 million learners** globally over the next three years through our skilling initiatives.
-To achieve this ambitious goal, we are actively seeking partners to help us scale our efforts and extend our reach to more learners in underserved communities.
-By partnering with **GitHub All In**, organizations can play a pivotal role in upskilling developers and building inclusive, future-ready tech communities.

 ## Why Partner with GitHub All In?